-- 13.4.1 On an annual basis, in July, standing, select, and statutory committees will submit a report to Council that summarizes their activities over the past year and how these activities relate to the Council Strategic Plan and Five-Year Financial Plan.
-The Youth Focus Committee shall submit their annual report in June. - 13.4.2 Task forces will submit a report to Council upon completion of their mandates.
+- 13.5.1 On an annual basis, in November, standing, select, and statutory committees, with the exception of the Advisory Design Panel and the Land Use Committee, will submit a report to Council that summarizes their activities over the past year and how these activities relate to the Council Strategic Plan and Five-Year Financial Plan.
+The Youth Focus Committee shall submit their annual report in June. - 13.5.2 Task forces will submit a report to Council upon completion of their mandates.